 “Filmmaker Baptiste Rouveure, one suspects, is not some militant vegan with an agenda.
 The film is far too subtle, adroit, and restrained to be the work of some demagog.
 The goal here is to make the audience think, even for a bit.
 And we do think.
 There is much to ponder.
 Anonymous Animals will prompt discussion, disagreement, and theory.”
 Without Your Head

-Black Mandala acquired Anonymous Animals for distribution and it had its world premiere at the Sitges International Film Festival in Spain in October.
+Black Mandala acquired Anonymous Animals for distribution and the film had its world premiere at the Sitges International Film Festival in Spain in October 2020.